-The viewing options popup, found in the top left of the curve table window, can be used to control which columns of data are displayed and what items are displayed in the curve table.
+The viewing options popup can be used to control which columns of data are displayed and what items are displayed in the curve table.

-By default all 8 columns of general information about each curve will be displayed, each column can be turned on and off but T/HIS will ensure that at least one column is always displayed.
-Curve properties and injury values can also be displayed, but this will be discussed further in Section 5.3.4.4.
+By default all 8 columns of information will be displayed, each column can be turned on and off but T/HIS will ensure that at least one column is always displayed.